John O'Fallon

 John O'Fallon (November 17, 1791 – December 17, 1865) was an American businessman, philanthropist, and military officer, a nephew of the explorer William Clark.
 During the 19th century he rose to become the wealthiest person in St. Louis, Missouri.
 The cities of O'Fallon, Illinois and O'Fallon, Missouri are named after him, as are the neighborhood of O'Fallon in the City of St. Louis, and O'Fallon Park within that neighborhood.
 In 1857, he donated over $1 million to establish the O'Fallon Institute at what is now Washington University in St. Louis.

 Early life

 John O'Fallon was born in Jefferson County, Kentucky on November 17, 1791.
-His father, James O'Fallon, was a physician who served as a surgeon in Washington's army during the Revolutionary War.
+His father, James O'Fallon, was a medical doctor who served as a surgeon in Washington's army during the Revolutionary War.
 After the war, he went to Louisville and married Frances Clark, a sister of George Rogers Clark and William Clark, Army officers, who became famous in exploring the Mississippi Valley.

 In 1793, when O'Fallon was two and his brother Benjamin was an infant, his father died.
 Their uncle William Clark became the boys guardian in 1808.
 In 1810, John graduated from college in Lexington, Kentucky.
 In 1817, O'Fallon inherited four enslaved men and women - Patsy, Sousen, Frank and Alley - according to the terms of his grandfather's 1799 will.